Santos-uprety/Simple-Calculator/README.md

 * The calculator is ready for use upon initial opening.

 Description:<br>
-As soon as I launch the application, I can start performing calculations without any additional steps.
+As soon as I launch the page, I can start performing calculations without any additional steps.
 The interface is intuitive and responsive, and the results are displayed instantly.

 User Story: